Center of Excellence

 Stress Management – Possesses the capacity to maintain personal control and a balanced approach to stressful conditions.

-- Experience serving multi-cultural, socially diverse population desired.
+- One or more years of experience serving multi-cultural, socially diverse population desired.

-- First Aid and CPR certified or willing to be certified within the first 90 days of work.
+- First Aid and CPR certified or willing to be certified within 90 days of employment.

 While performing the duties of this job, the employee is regularly required to talk or hear.
 The employee is frequently required to stand; walk; sit; use hands to finger, handle or feel and reach with hands and arms.
 The employee is occasionally required to climb or balance; stoop, kneel, crouch or crawl and taste or smell.
 The employee must lift and/or move 50 lbs.